 Submit an application to your local CASA program.
 You will be personally contacted to set a convenient time to interview

 Step 3: Complete a Background Check.

 CASA volunteers undergo a thorough background check to ensure that our children are in good hands.
-Volunteers cannot have a record of certain criminal offenses, like child abuse, neglect, or any sexual offenses.
+Candidates with certain criminal offenses are ineligible but this is clearly stated on the application form.

 Step 4: Complete CASA Training.

 Volunteers must complete a training of 30 hours.
 This training equips our volunteers with knowledge of child abuse, juvenile law, and court structure.
 CASA training prepares you to be a strong advocate for our children.

 Step 5: Take your Oath Before a Judge.

 Congratulations!
 You’ve become a sworn CASA volunteer.
 Now you are ready to be appointed to a child who desperately needs your help.